 Mild symptoms may cause the person to appear drowsy or unsteady.
 Serious overdose symptoms requiring emergency medical treatment include delusions, vomiting, difficulty breathing, seizures, tremors, and unconsciousness.

-Our emergency care team at Dignity Health Central Coast provide care with humankindness for Xanax overdose, heroin overdose, and any other type of accidental or intentional overdose.
+Our emergency care team at Dignity Health St. John's provide care with humankindness for Xanax overdose, heroin overdose, and any other type of accidental or intentional overdose.
 Care, dignity, and respect is our treatment philosophy.

-If you or a loved one uses drugs or alcohol, or a combination of both, we can help you prevent overdose on the Central Coast.
+If you or a loved one uses drugs or alcohol, or a combination of both, we can help you prevent overdose.
 Other risks, such as mental health issues, poor health, and injecting drugs, make you more likely to have an overdose.

 If you believe someone has overdosed, call 911.
 Until medical help arrives, you can provide first aid by taking these steps:

 Are you concerned about your or someone you love’s risk of overdose?
-Find a Doctor at Dignity Health Central Coast to talk to a health care professional about lifestyle changes and treatments to help avoid overdose.
+Find a Doctor at Dignity Health St. John's to talk to a health care professional about lifestyle changes and treatments to help avoid overdose.